xdaybreakerx/resume/README.md

 # Astro based Resume

-Previously I hosted a resume equivalent on Read.cv, which has since announced they are shutting down that feature following a merger.
+Previously I hosted a resume equivalent on Read.cv, which has [since announced they are winding down](https://read.cv/a-new-chapter) their product as they are joining the team at Perplexity.

 As such, I've recreated the functionality I want with Astro.